philfortner-a11y/PhilStoreApi/README.md

 # Phil REST API Examples
 Welcome!
-This is some example code I put together that creates several REST APIs which serve as the microservices layer for my SQL database (other repo).
-The end goal was to provide a complete demo from database to API to Postman collection and tests.
+This is some example code I put together that creates several REST APIs which serve as the microservices layer for my SQL database.
+The end goal is to provide a complete demo from database to API to Postman collection and tests.

 Setup Instructions:
 1. Clone the PhilStoreAPI repository to your local and build the project.